Aliases for ERN1 Gene

 GeneCards Summary for ERN1 Gene

 ERN1 (Endoplasmic Reticulum To Nucleus Signaling 1) is a Protein Coding gene.
 Diseases associated with ERN1 include chromosome 6pter-p24 deletion syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Corticotropin-releasing hormone.
+Among its related pathways are Alzheimer's disease and Apoptosis Modulation and Signaling.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERN2.

 UniProtKB/Swiss-Prot for ERN1 Gene

 Senses unfolded proteins in the lumen of the endoplasmic reticulum via its N-terminal domain which leads to enzyme auto-activation.
 The active endoribonuclease domain splices XBP1 mRNA to generate a new C-terminus, converting it into a potent unfolded-protein response transcriptional activator and triggering growth arrest and apoptosis.

 IRE1 is a transmembrane resident ER protein that possesses both kinase and endonuclease domains.
 Both yeast (IRE) and mammalian (IRE1alpha) homologs are involved in the degradation of misfolded proteins, as part of the unfolded protein response (UPR) pathway.